vectordotdev/vector/docs/highlights/2020-10-27-kubernetes-integration.md

 After eight months of development, [83 pull requests][kubernetes_pull_requests], and intensive QA in clusters producing over 50 terabytes per day, we’re pleased to announce Vector's first-class Kubernetes integration.
-We went deep on the quality.
 It is our intent for Vector to become the single, best pipeline for all Kubernetes observability data.

 For a deepdive into our Kubernetes integration, checkout the [announcement blog post][announcement_post].